In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 - Subscription changes

-CAPI has a unique set of benefits that browser Pixel does not, including a better overview of omnichannel customer journeys.
-This is done by conquering things that used to be challenging for event tracking, challenges such as:
+CAPI has a unique set of benefits that the browser Pixel does not possess, including a better overview of omnichannel customer journeys.
+This is done by conquering things that used to be challenging for event tracking, challenges such as;

 - Bad network connections